What is the building management system (BMS)?

 In the second scenario, if you have a system that can monitor and control all the different MEP systems in your building from a central room.

-This central room is called the workstation room, and this system is the Building management system or BMS.
+This central room is called the workstation room, and this system is the Building management system (BMS).

-The most benefit you will get from this system is the monitoring and controlling of all your MEP systems in the project.
+The main benefit you will get from this system is the monitoring and control of all your MEP systems in the project.

-This leads to fast preventive and corrective actions taken by the maintenance team, plus the high saving of money due to the enormous power saving.
+This leads to rapid preventive and corrective actions by the maintenance team, along with significant cost savings from the enormous power savings.

-(Free Video) Importance of the B.M.S System and Types of the MEP Systems
+(Free Video) Importance of the B.M.S.
+System and Types of MEP Systems